mbari-org/deepsea-ai/docs/index.md

 Setup [an AWS account](https://aws.amazon.com).

-After you have setup your AWS account, confirm your AWS Account by listing your s3 buckets
+After you have setup your AWS account, configure it using the awscli tool, and confirm your AWS Account by listing your s3 buckets

 ```
+pip install awscli
+aws configure
 aws --version
 aws s3 ls
 ```